Bill Lantaff

-William Courtland Lantaff (July 31, 1913 – January 28, 1970) was an American lawyer, jurist, and politician who served as a Democratic U.S. Representative from Florida for two terms from 1951 to 1955.
+William Courtland Lantaff (July 31, 1913 – January 28, 1970) was an American lawyer, jurist, and politician who served as a Democratic U.S. representative from Florida for two terms from 1951 to 1955.

-He also served as State court judge in Florida and as a member of the Florida House of Representatives.
+He also served as a state court judge in Florida and as a member of the Florida House of Representatives.

 Life and career

 Lantaff's family moved to Jacksonville, Florida in 1921 and to Miami, Florida in 1929.
 He graduated from the University of Florida (where he was a member of Phi Kappa Tau fraternity) in 1935 and from the University of Florida College of Law in 1936.
 He was admitted to the Florida bar in 1937 and practiced law in Miami, serving as assistant city judge of Miami Beach in 1939 and 1940.

 He was inducted into the Florida National Guard as a first lieutenant in January 1941 where he served as executive officer for the Military Intelligence Division of the War Department General Staff.
 He was discharged as a lieutenant colonel in November 1945 but returned to active duty from September through December 1950, while he was running for Congress.